manuelvarzen/danielmarcelino.github.io/_posts/2015-09-15-Isn't-sad-that-all-that-matters-in-an-election-is-the-candidate's-height.md

 title: "Isn't sad that all that matters in an election is the candidate's height?"
 date: 2015-09-15
 category: [R]
-tags: [R, candidates' height, elections]
+tags: [candidates' height, elections]
+comments: true
 ---

 The candidate's height may be very important in elections.